Are investment accounts sustainably invested?

 - Can I have both a Cash ISA and a Stocks and Shares ISA?

-- Are Investments Pots protected?
+- Are investment accounts protected?

-- Why can't I see Investments Pots?
+- Why can't I see Monzo Investments?

-- Where can I get advice about my Investments?
+- Where can I get advice about my investments?

 - What is the minimum amount I can invest?